holaphil/amazing-maple-e08ae/src/pages/index.md

       services, and experiences.

-      If you want to check out my work, you can view the startups I've been involved with here.
+      If you want to check out some of my work, you can view the startups I've been involved with here.
 Alternatively my
     actions:
       - label: Learn More
         url: /contact